 Mix of competitive games and cooperative ones.
 Something for every personality and age group.

-Tom's family brought friends who just moved to area.
+Tom's family brought friends who just moved to the area.
 Kids immediately included them in games.
 Parents felt welcomed.
 They've been coming Sunday mornings since then.

 School Supply Shopping Trip